mozilla-services/heka/docs/source/sandbox/lua.rst

     * Timestamp is automatically generated if one is not provided.
 Nanosecond since the UNIX epoch is the only valid format.
     * UUID is automatically generated, anything provided by the user is ignored.
-    * Hostname and Logger are automatically set by the SandboxFilter and cannot be overridden.
+    * Hostname and Logger are automatically set by the SandboxFilter if not provided.
     * Type is prepended with "heka.sandbox." by the SandboxFilter to avoid data confusion/mis-representation.
     * Fields can be represented in multiple forms and support the following primitive types: string, double, bool.
 These constructs should be added to the 'Fields' table in the message structure.
 Note: since the Fields structure is a map and not an array, like the protobuf message, fields cannot be repeated.
         * name=value i.e., foo="bar"; foo=1; foo=true